steveworld/search/search-crunch/README.md

 1) Randomization phase: This (parallel)  phase  randomizes  the  list  of  HDFS  input  files  in order to spread ingestion load more evenly among the mapper tasks of  the  subsequent phase.
-This phase is only executed for non- splitables files, and skipped otherwise.
+This phase is only executed for non- splittables files, and skipped otherwise.

-2) Extraction phase: This (parallel) phase emits a  series  of  HDFS file input streams (for non-splitable files) or a series of input data records (for splitable files).
+2) Extraction phase: This (parallel) phase emits a  series  of  HDFS file input streams (for non-splittable files) or a series of input data records (for splittable files).

 3) Morphline phase: This (parallel) phase receives  the  items  of  the  previous  phase, and uses a Morphline to extract the relevant content, transform it and load  zero  or  more documents into Solr.
 The ETL functionality is